“How do I overcome depression? And while I’m at it, how do I overcome anxiety? I hear talk of hope, Bill, but I just don’t know anymore.”

-In the most dire of emergency emotional and/or mental circumstances I can tout hope to a client until the cows come home.
-And she/he may well buy.
+In the most dire of emergency emotional and/or mental circumstances, I can tout hope to someone until the cows come home.
+And s/he may well buy.
 But our time together will eventually end, and off they’ll go to life as they know it.

 So what if that means facing the reality that they have no one – and nothing.
 No family, significant other, friends, home, job, or money.
 And no semblance of emotional, mental, spiritual, or physical support.
 Is it any wonder “hope for hope” may be only a pipe-dream?

 To many, hope brings vulnerability.
 For some, pure terror.
 And that’s because hope means believing there’s something better in the offing.
 But believing something as wild as that introduces a significant amount of risk.